WaterProducer-Greenhouse™ Project

-• Its relatively cool interior allows temperate zone crops at sea-level in tropical regions.
+• Its relatively cool interior is suited for growing temperate zone crops at sea-level in tropical regions.

-• The greenhouse produces its own fresh water, by dehumidifying the ambient outdoor air, for crop irrigation and extra fresh water for a variety of uses by the local
+• The greenhouse is designed to produce its own fresh water, by dehumidifying the ambient outdoor air, for crop irrigation and extra fresh water for a variety of uses by the local population.

 - CIDA Project — How the study came about...
 When could the first "water-producing" greenhouse be built?